dushankw/vim-setup/README.md

 ### Post invocation

-Change GNOME Terminal font to 'DejaVu Sans Mono Book 18' and the colour scheme to 'Solarized Dark', then restart the Terminal Emulator
+Change GNOME Terminal font to `DejaVu Sans Mono Book 18` and the colour scheme to `Solarized Dark`, then restart the Terminal Emulator